GCSEBiology

 Simple Explanation

 Evolution is how living things change and adapt over long periods.
-It happens because some traits help organisms survive better in their environment, and these traits get passed on to their offspring.
-Over time, these changes can lead to new species.
-Scientists use fossils and genetic studies to understand how evolution works.
+It happens because some individuals have traits that help them survive better than others.
+These traits can be passed on to their offspring, leading to changes in the species.
+Over time, this can result in new species forming.

 Memory Trick